Marchev-Science/Summer-school-on-research-methods-2020/README.md

 **Certification**: Certificates issued by Faculty of Economics and Business Administration will bi issued to those who successfully pass the Summer school.
 The requirements are at least 70% active participation in the classes and participation in a team with a presented solution at the end.
 Participants who cannot take part fulltime can also join classes, but will not receive a certificate.

 **Target audience**: PhD students in their first 18 months and advanced graduates from: UNWE - Department of Management and Department of Statistics, Sofia University, Faculty of Economics and Faculty of Philosophy, Technical University, Data Science Society and others.
-Participants come only at the personal invitation of their supervisor or university manager.

 **Official language**: For written materials - English, for lectures - Bulgarian or English.